 Kelkar, Shreeharsh.
 2019.
 “Post-truth and the search for objectivity: political polarization and the remaking of knowledge production.”
 Engaging Science, Technology, and Society 5: 86-106.

 Johnson, Amy.
 2018.
 “On manual bots and being human on Twitter.”
 The Handbook of Japanese Media.
 Edited by Fabienne Darling-Wolf.
 New York: Routledge.

-(3) anthropology of language science
+(3) language in science and medicine

-Semel, Beth Michelle, 2020.
+Semel, Beth Michelle.
+2020.
 “The body audible: From vocal biomarkers to a phrenology of the throat.”
 Somatosphere, September 21